Naturaily/pay_u/README.md

 ## Usage

+First - read the API documentation here: `http://developers.payu.com/en/restapi.html#overview` to get a grip of what this client does.
-First, configure the library with your PayU Merchant configuration.
+Configure the library with your PayU Merchant configuration.
 You can do it like this in `config/initializers/pay_u`:

 ```
 PayU.configure do |c|